Spectral classification

 \begin{ack}[Acknowledgments]

 This article would not have been possible without the knowledge of spectral classification that Nolan R. Walborn passed on to us.
-We thank Paul Crowther, Danny Lennon, and Brian Skiff for helpful suggestions.
-We acknowledge support from the Spanish Government Ministerio de Ciencia e Innovaci\'on and Agencia Estatal de Investigaci\'on (\num{10.13039}/\num{501100011033}) through grants PID2022-\num{136640}~NB-C22 (J.M.A.), PID2022-\num{137241}NB-C42 (J.A.C.) and PID2021-\num{122397}~NB-C22 (I.N.). \end{ack}
+We thank Paul Crowther, Danny Lennon, Brian Skiff, Roberto Gamen, Sophie Rosu, and Fabian Schneider for helpful suggestions and/or corrections.
+We acknowledge support from the Spanish Government Ministerio de Ciencia e Innovaci\'on and Agencia Estatal de Investigaci\'on (\num{10.13039}/\num{501100011033}) through grants PID2022-\num{136640}~NB-C22 (J.M.A.), PID2021-\num{122397}~NB-C22 (I.N.), and PID2022-\num{137241}NB-C42 (J.A.C.). \end{ack}